 Of all the sciences, advances in Biology have been unprecedented over recent years a trend that seems certain to continue.
 Many of these advances and issues surrounding them have been integrated into our Biology syllabus, for example the growing field of epigenetics and genomic medicine, all while tackling big issues such as the ethics of using animals in medical research.

 Many aspects of the course regularly appear on the national news (recent examples being climate change, viruses, and clinical trials for new drugs).
 You will focus on our physical bodies, looking at how the human body functions when both well and unwell, why the Government is so keen for us to exercise, explore heart and lung physiology, and drugs in sport.
-There is also significant overlap with A-levels in Geography (ecosystems, succession, conservation of species and climate change), PE (human anatomy and physiology), and Psychology (brain structure and function, and how we perceive the visual world).
+There is also significant overlap with A-levels in Geography (ecosystems, succession, conservation of species and climate change), PE (human anatomy and physiology), and Psychology (brain structure and function, and how we perceive the visual world) and Environmental Science.
 Some of the content we cover includes Chemistry and Maths, but it is not necessary for you to study these alongside Biology at A-level.
 We will teach you all the Chemistry and Maths that you need to know.